eager-dev/eagerx/docs/guide/developer_guide/node/node.rst

   :alt: alternate text
   :figclass: align-center

-  In this section we will discuss the concept of a :mod:`~eagerx.core.entities.Node`.
+  In this section we will discuss the concept of a :class:`~eagerx.core.entities.Node`.
-  It can be added to a :mod:`~eagerx.core.graph.Graph` and is engine-agnostic.
+  It can be added to a :class:`~eagerx.core.graph.Graph` and is engine-agnostic.

 spec
 ####